Advanced HVAC Installation Techniques

 Prevent Common North Texas HVAC Installation Failures

-Two months ago, I got a call from a homeowner in McKinney whose brand-new $14,000 system was already failing.
-The compressor was overheating, the refrigerant was leaking, and their electric bills were higher than before the “upgrade.”
-When I looked at the installation, I wanted to cry.
+I got a call a couple months back from a homeowner in McKinney.
+Brand-new $14,000 system.
+Already failing.
+The compressor kept overheating, refrigerant was leaking out, and somehow their electric bills were actually worse than before the “upgrade.”
+I pulled the panels off and my stomach dropped.

 Address North Texas HVAC Installation Challenges